giordano-lucas/dex-cyclic-arbitrage/README.md

 1. Follow the steps in [Data Acquisition](data_acquisition/README.md) to download the raw datasets 2.
 Follow the steps in [Data Processing](data_processing/README.md) to generate the preprocessed data
 2. **Data exploration**: run the `data_exploration/data_exploration.ipynb` notebook to see the data exploration steps taken.
 3. **Embeddings**: open the `models/embedding` folder:
-    1. XXXX
+    1. Autoencoder:
+    2. PCA: run the `pca_embedding.ipynb` notebook to create the `PCA` embedding.
+    3. Rule-based: follow the steps in [Build Rule-based features](models/embedding/rule_based/README.md) to generate preprocessed data usefull for performance comparision.
 4. **Clustering**: run the `models/clustering/Kmeans.ipynb` notebook to see the code related to the clustering.
-5. **Profitablity prediction**:
-    1. Follow the steps in [Build Rule-based features](models/prediction/build_rule_based_features/README.md) to generate preprocessed data usefull for performance comparision
-    2. Run the `models/prediction/prediction.ipynb` notebook for the profitablity prediction task.
+5. **Profitablity prediction**: run the `models/prediction/prediction.ipynb` notebook for the profitablity prediction task.

 ## Dependencies requirement